AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 ## Build the data block

-After you configure the initial data block parameters, select report components, and then customize the layout to build the data block.
+To build the data block, select report components, and then customize the layout.

 1. Add Dimensions, Metrics, and Filters.